 Nashville Performing ArtsOne of the most important events in Nashville's history was the building of the Ryman Auditorium.
 The home of the Grand Ole Opry for 31 years, the stage of the Ryman Auditorium also has been graced by the likes of Enrico Caruso, Katharine Hepburn, Helen Keller and Harry Houdini.
 In 2015 a $14 million renovation and expansion project once again put the Ryman in the spotlight as the city's premier cultural venue; audiences enjoy concerts, musicals and award shows there.
-The facility also serves as a daytime museum and one of the many fun things to do in Nashville, documenting the Ryman's past through a variety of exhibits and videos.
+The facility also serves as a daytime museum, documenting the Ryman's past through a variety of exhibits and videos.

 Built in east Nashville along the Cumberland River in 1974, the Grand Ole Opry House in Gaylord Opryland is a center for country music shows.
-For those who are looking for places to eat prefer down-home cookin' with their music, Nashville Night Life Dinner Theatre fills the bill daily; phone (615) 885-4747 or (800) 573-7973 for schedule information.
+For those who prefer down-home cookin' with their music, Nashville Night Life Dinner Theatre fills the bill daily; phone (615) 885-4747 or (800) 573-7973 for schedule information.

-Nashville Ballet presents classical and contemporary works at the Tennessee Performing Arts Center as well as at The Martin Center for Nashville Ballet, 3630 Redmon St. In addition to Nashville Ballet, the Nashville Opera and the Nashville Repertory Theatre are resident organizations at TPAC; call (615) 297-2966 for the ballet, (615) 832-5242 for the opera and (615) 244-4878 for the repertory theater if you are looking for things to do this weekend.
+Nashville Ballet presents classical and contemporary works at the Tennessee Performing Arts Center as well as at The Martin Center for Nashville Ballet, 3630 Redmon St. In addition to Nashville Ballet, the Nashville Opera and the Nashville Repertory Theatre are resident organizations at TPAC; call (615) 297-2966 for the ballet, (615) 832-5242 for the opera and (615) 244-4878 for the repertory theater.

 Courtesy of Nashville Convention & Visitors Corporation